Slovenian Armed Forces: NATO membership (from 2004)

 As part of the former Socialist Federal Republic of Yugoslavia, Slovenia was never a member of the Warsaw Pact.
 Today, the foreign policy priority of NATO membership drives Slovenia's defense reorganization.
-Once many countries lifted the arms embargo on Slovenia in 1996, the country embarked on a military procurement program to bolster its status as a NATO candidate and to aid its transformation into a mobile force.
+Once many countries suspended the arms embargo on Slovenia in 1996, the country embarked on a military procurement program to bolster its status as a NATO candidate and to aid its transformation into a mobile force.
 Active in the SFOR deployment in Bosnia and Herzegovina, Slovenia is also a charter member of Partnership for Peace and a regular participant in PfP exercises.
 The United States provides bilateral military assistance to Slovenia, including through the International Military Education and Training (IMET) program, the State Partnership Program (aligned with Colorado), and the EUCOM Joint Contact Team Program.

 Slovenia formally joined NATO in March 2004.
 The transition of its armed forces from a primarily conscript-based territorial defense organization to a professional force structure has the ultimate goal of creating NATO-interoperable combat units able to operate on an even par with units from other NATO armies.
 Implementation of interoperability objectives as determined by the Planning and Review Process (PARP) and the Individual Partnership Program (IPP) as part of Slovenia's PfP participation proceeds.
 Slovenia's elite units already train with and are integrated into international units including NATO members—for example as part of SFOR and on Cyprus.
 Its elite mountain troops will be assigned to the Multinational Land Force peacekeeping battalion with Italy, Hungary, and Croatia.
 Slovenia hosted its first PfP exercise in 1998--"Cooperative Adventure Exchange"—a multinational disaster-preparedness command post exercise involving almost 6,000 troops from 19 NATO and PfP member nations.

 As of 2011 Slovenian soldiers were a part of international forces serving in Bosnia and Herzegovina, Kosovo, Afghanistan, Iraq, Chad, and Lebanon.

 Slovenia hosts NATO Centre of Excellence for Mountain Warfare (NATO MW COE; Natov center odličnosti za gorsko bojevanje), one of NATO Centres of Excellence, located in Begunje na Gorenjskem, Slovenia.
 It offers Mountain Warfare expertise and experience to the benefit of the Alliance.